elfmz/far2l/testing/README.md

 ## How to run tests
 To run tests execute ./far2l-smoke-run.sh with argument - path to far2l which was built by cmake configured with -DTESTING=Yes
 Example: `./far2l-smoke-run.sh ../../far2l.build/install/far2l`
-Note: if provided far2l built without testing support this will stuck for a while a fail then.
+Note: if provided far2l is built without testing support this will stuck for a while and fail then.

 ## How to write tests
 Actual tests written in JS and located under tests directory.
 They can use predefined functions described below to perform some actions.